ahujatarang/minivault-api/README.md

 # MiniVault API

-A lightweight local REST API that simulates a core feature of ModelVault: receiving a prompt and returning a generated response using a local LLM.
+A lightweight local REST API that simulates ModelVault's core feature: receiving prompts and returning generated responses using a local LLM.

 ---